 Visiting the desert lighthouse

 Desert Lighthouse is located north west of Hinkley, California - only two hours from downtown Los Angeles - and currently open for public visitors.
 Hours of illumination adjust due to season changes in light but it is recommended to visit during sunset and the early hours of darkness to get the optimal experience.
+For detailed directions to the Desert Lighthouse please visit Google Maps or see the map below.

-The Desert Lighthouse is accessed by dirt road and a high-profile vehicle is recommended - all wheel drive is not necessary.
+The Desert Lighthouse is accessed by dirt roads and a high-profile vehicle is recommended - all wheel drive is not necessary.
 Visitors are encouraged to bring water and weather-appropriate clothing.
 During the summer months temperatures are routinely above 100 degrees with no shade.
 In winter, freezing temperatures are possible at night.
 Due to the conditions of the roads a short hike may be required.
 When hiking it is important to be mindful of your surroundings.
 Rattlesnakes and other wildlife are present in the surrounding area.

 Please note: The nearest town with food, water, and gas is Barstow.
 For those interested in staying overnight, there are motels in Barstow and camping on the grounds is at your own risk.
 No restrooms are available on site.

-For more information contact us at: info@desertlighthouse.org
+For additional information contact us at: info@desertlighthouse.org